sphere-eval/sphere-eval.github.io/data/annotation_guide.md

 ### Automated Evaluators
 Use these tags *only* when evaluation not involving human participants is used.
 1. `who_static`: Mark 1 if any static evaluation not directly performed by a human or LLM is included and 0 if not.
 For example, benchmarking a model's capability is an example of static evaluation.
-2. `who_generative`: Mark 1 if the authors use a language model in a generative capacity and 0 if not. for evaluation.
+2. `who_generative`: Mark 1 if the authors use a language model in a generative capacity and 0 if not for evaluation.
 For example, simulating participants with LLMs, using LLM to annotate and rate text, or using LLM-as-a-judge.
 Using a technique like BERTScore is *not* generative since it is embedding-based.

 ### Human Evaluators
 Use these tags *only* when human evaluation is used.